Beware Of These Social Media Mistakes When Promoting Your Business

 The last mistake may seem minor, and people actually don’t really care about spelling on the Internet – but not when it comes to serious companies.
 It’s alright to misspell on your personal Facebook page, but not when you post on behalf of your brand.
 So proofread each of them.

-Common Facebook marketing mistakes
+Social media mistakes: common Facebook marketing mistakes

 A lot of social media mistakes fall at Facebook as one of the most popular networks and most efficient tools for digital marketing.
 Here are the most dangerous of them.